 The kingdom of Kush and Kashmir had very close relations with ancient Persia, and this is where the name “Perseus” may come from.
 Danavas probably migrated in all directions, as we see that they left traces as far as Bali.
 But a large group migrated westwards.
 Scholars agree that the main rivers of Europe – Don, Dnieper, and Danube, all have the root *danu – river.

-We know that Perseus myth arrived to Greece before Xerxes, or in other words before the 5th century BC.
+We know that the Perseus myth arrived in Greece before Xerxes, or in other words before the 5th century BC.
 We also know that Greeks related Perseus to Egypt too.
-Based on this information, and the astronomical dating, I would guess that the Vedic Danavas are actually the same as the Denyen – people of the seas in the Egyptian records.
+Based on this information, and the astronomical dating, I would guess that the Vedic Danavas are the same as the Denyen – people of the seas in the Egyptian records.
 They appeared out of nowhere, attacking Egypt in the 14th century BC.

 A few centuries later, Homer calls them Danaans (Danaoi).
 They attack and destroy Troy.
 The Hebrews know them as Tribe of Dan, attested in the Old Testament.
 They might have influenced the Egyptian myth of the period, as some ideas like Horus and Apep did not exist previously.
 Or the story of the floating casket adopted first by Osiris, then Moses.
 And finally, a part of them might have sailed to Ireland, where they are remembered as Tuatha de Danann.